 Malaysia's Top Glove profit soars on pandemic demand but ban crimps U.S. sales

-Malaysia's Top Glove Corporation Bhd (TPGC.KL) reported on Wednesday a 485% jump in third-quarter net profit as the COVID-19 pandemic drove strong demand for gloves.
+KUALA LUMPUR (Reuters) -Malaysia’s Top Glove Corporation Bhd reported on Wednesday a 485% jump in third-quarter net profit as the COVID-19 pandemic drove strong demand for gloves.

 The world’s largest medical glove manufacturer had posted record profits for the prior four straight quarters, bolstered by people using more gloves due to increased hygiene awareness in the pandemic.